Lhskillz/lhskillz/README.md

 I believe great support goes beyond completing tasks.
 My approach focuses on organization, accuracy, communication, and problem-solving.
 I pay attention to details, identify inefficiencies, and create systems that help businesses run more smoothly.

 Whether managing operations or analyzing data, I aim to deliver work that is reliable, insightful, and impactful.

+### Core Competencies
+• Executive and Administrative Support
+• Data Analysis and Reporting
+• Data Cleaning and Preparation
+• Dashboard Creation and Visualization
+• Workflow and Process Improvement
+• Research and Data Management
+• Task Prioritization and Organization
+• Customer Support and Communication

+###